-The story of Cinderella tells of a kind-hearted young woman who was treated cruelly by her stepmother and sisters, but never the less kept a meek and humble attitude.
+The story of Cinderella tells of a kindhearted young woman who was treated cruelly by her stepmother and sisters, but, never the less, kept a humble attitude.

-One day the king decided to throw a ball and invited all the young maidens in his kingdom.
+One day, the king decided to throw a ball and invited all the young maidens in the kingdom.
 While Cinderella’s sisters made her help them get ready for the ball, not once did they ask her if she would like to go with them.

 When midnight came, Cinderella had to leave the ball, and in her hurry, one of her glass slippers fell off her feet.
-The prince found this slipper and vowed to marry the girl whose foot would fit it.
+The prince found this slipper and vowed to marry the girl who the slipper belonged to.

 This is a wonderful story that captures how keeping a humble attitude will reap its rewards.